-Each recipe also comes with complete nutritional information such as calories, macronutrients (protein, fat and carbohydrates), fiber, cholesterol, sodium, vitamin A, vitamin C, calcium and iron.
+Each 1 week meal plan gives you a daily total of calories, macronutrients (protein, fat and carbohydrates – grams & percentages), fiber, cholesterol, sodium, vitamin A, vitamin C, calcium and iron.

 4. Guide to meal prepping

-This elimination diet meal plan also comes with a detailed guide on how to meal prep to set yourself up for success.
+This meal plan also comes with a detailed guide on how to meal prep each week to set yourself up for success.
 This includes spending some time in the kitchen one day per week to prepare your portioned meals for that week.
 That way, each day you can pull your meals out and you are ready to go.
 This helps reduce temptation and will keep you on track.

 Try my meal plan for the elimination diet today and if you’re not totally hooked, I guarantee a 100% refund within the first 30 days.
 That is how confident I am that you will love it!

 But if there is any reason you don’t, send me an email requesting your refund.
 No questions asked.